tamu-edu-students/CSCE-606-group8-Project3/README.md

 - Single ticket page combines status, comments, attachments, and assignment controls
 - Focus on accessibility and lightweight JS—app remains usable with minimal JS

+## User Guide — How to use the Ticketing System (end-user)

+This guide walks an end-user through the common flows in the application (login, file a ticket, comment, attach files, assign/accept work, and basic team/approval actions).

+1. Signing in

+- Open the app in a browser (e.g., `http://localhost:3000`).
+- Click the "Sign in" / "Sign in with Google" (or "Sign in with GitHub") button on the navbar.
+This uses OmniAuth (Devise + OmniAuth) to authenticate you.
+- First-time logins create a new user record using the provider profile.
+If you need to seed demo users, run `rails db:seed` (project-specific seed behavior may vary).

+2. Dashboard & navigation

+- After sign-in you land on the dashboard or tickets index.
+The navbar changes based on your role (requester, agent, admin).
+- Use the top-level navigation to access Tickets, Teams, Users (admins), and Settings.

+3. Creating a ticket (Requester)

+- Click "New Ticket" or the "Create Ticket" button on the dashboard.
+- Fill in required fields: title, description, priority, and any metadata your deployment requires (e.g., project or category).
+- Optionally attach files using the Attachments control; ActiveStorage will handle uploads.
+- Choose whether the ticket is public or internal (if that option is shown to you).
+Requesters normally create public tickets; internal-only visibility is typically reserved for staff/agents.
+- Submit the form — the ticket will appear in the Tickets list.

+4. Viewing and commenting

+- Open a ticket to view its full details.
+The page shows the current status, assignee, priority, and comment thread.
+- Add a public comment to collaborate with requesters and agents.
+If you are an agent or admin you may also be able to add an internal comment (visible only to staff).
+The comment form has a visibility toggle (Public/Internal) if internal comments are supported.
+- Attach files to comments where helpful (screenshots, logs).
+Attachments are uploaded via ActiveStorage and shown inline or as download links.

+5. Assignment and claiming work (Agent / Admin)

+- Manual assignment: From the ticket page, use the "Assignee" dropdown to assign the ticket to an agent.
+Admins and authorized agents will see this control.
+- Claiming: Optionally click a "Claim" or "Take" button (if implemented) to assign the ticket to yourself quickly.
+- Round-robin: If Settings has auto-assignment enabled, new tickets are assigned automatically according to the rotation state stored in `Setting`.

+6. Approval workflow (Admin / Agent)

+- Certain tickets may require approval.
+Use the Approve/Reject controls visible to staff when the ticket's workflow requires it.
+- Approval actions record the approver and timestamp so actions are auditable.

+7. Teams and memberships (Admin)

+- Admins can create `Teams` and add or remove `TeamMemberships` to organize agents.
+- Team scoping may limit visible tickets to members of the team; use teams to group related work.

+8. Settings and toggles (Admin)

+- Open Settings to toggle assignment strategy (manual vs. round-robin) and other feature flags.
+- The round-robin rotation index is persisted so reassignment resumes fairly across sessions.

+9. Searching and filtering tickets

+- Use the Tickets index filters to search by status, assignee, priority, team, or requester.
+- Saved filters or bookmarks may be available depending on UI features.

+10. Common error cases & troubleshooting

+- Login errors: Check OAuth credentials in `.env`, ensure authorized redirect URIs in the provider console, and confirm the callback URL matches the app.
+- Attachment errors: Ensure storage is configured (local disk for development) and that file size limits are respected.
+- Authorization errors: If you receive "Not Authorized" pages, verify your role and team membership; Pundit policies enforce access.

+11. Accessibility & keyboard use

+- The UI uses server-rendered HTML and Hotwire—keyboard focus and ARIA attributes are prioritized.
+Use `Tab` to navigate and `Enter` to submit forms where appropriate.

+12. Where to get help

+- Check the project README and `docs/adr/` for architecture and decision rationale.
+- For developer help, inspect controller code (`app/controllers/`), Pundit policies (`app/policies/`), and models (`app/models/`) to understand behavior.

+---

 ## Testing & deployment

 - RSpec + FactoryBot for unit and policy tests